 Lower costs: Online learning means that transport costs are waved for the user, as well as being cheaper for the operating business due to fewer overheads.

-Self-discipline and motivation: Studing online requires greater motivation and time management skills because it means students have responsibility for managing deadlines, without being looked after by a classroom tutor.
+Self-discipline and motivation: Studying online requires greater motivation and time management skills because it means students have responsibility for managing deadlines, without being looked after by a classroom tutor.